This Week

 • In order to hold the election, we need a quorum of our troop membership.
 All Scouts should do their best to attend, learn more about the Order of the Arrow, and participate in voting for candidates from our troop.

-March Bus Trip – Washington, D.C. – March 21-22 – Additionally, we are actively planning our March bus trip to Washington, D.C.
+March Bus Trip – Washington, D.C. – March 21-22 – This year’s bus trip is all set and we are heading to Washington, D.C.
 This trip promises a perfect mix of history, fun and fellowship with your fellow Scouts.
 The cost of the trip is $250.
-A $100 non-refundable deposit is due now to secure your spot.
-Final payment is due March 9.

 • The weekend includes touring major landmarks, visiting the Tomb of the Unknown Soldier, hotel stay with dinner and swimming, and a Sunday visit to Mount Vernon.